 - ii) The management of the club is committed to permanently transfer the registration of a player and the transfer occurs just after the statutory closing date, then the net book value of the player's registration on the balance sheet can be impaired if the disposal proceeds for the permanent transfer of the player's registration to the new club is lower than his net book value. - The accounting principle must be disclosed in the financial statements and must be applied consistently from one accounting period to another. - f) The profit/loss on the disposal of a player's registration to another club to be recognised in the profit and loss account is the difference between the sales revenue after deduction of selling costs and the remaining carrying amount of the player's registration in the balance sheet as at the date of the transfer.
 The termination of a player's registration must be recognised in the licence applicant's financial statements when all significant conditions for the transfer to take place have been satisfied, i.e. the transfer is effectively unconditional and all risks and reservations have been transferred to the new club. - 3.
+Profit/loss on disposal of a player's registration must be calculated net of any amounts paid and/or payable that are directly attributable to the disposal of the player's registration, comprising: - a. realised conditional transfer compensation for amounts which have become payable on the disposal of the player's registration (e.g. sell-on fee payable to another club); - b. any other directly attributable amounts paid and/or payable to another party such as another football club, agent/intermediary, or national football association/league. - 4.
+The licence applicant must apply the following adjustments in respect of the permanent transfer of a player's registration between clubs that are related parties: - a.
+The club that has transferred in the player's registration must calculate the cost of acquiring the player's registration for the calculation of an amortization charge for the reporting period (for clubs using the capitalisation and amortisation method of accounting for player registrations) or for the costs of the player's registration (for clubs using the income and expense method of accounting for player registrations) using the greater of the following amounts: - i.
+The actual transaction cost of acquiring the player's registration; - ii.
+The historical costs of the player's registration in the financial statements of the club that has transferred out the player.
+If the calculated amortisation charge is greater than the recorded amortisation charge or the calculated costs of the player's registration are greater than the recorded costs of the player's registration, then an appropriate adjustment must be made so that the difference is recognised in the restated financial statements.

-The licence applicant must prepare supplementary information to DBU if the accounting requirements described in this annex are not met thorough the information and accounting policies in the audited annual report.
+3. The licence applicant must prepare supplementary information to DBU if the accounting requirements described in this annex are not met thorough the information and accounting policies in the audited annual report.
 The supplementary information must contain a restated balance sheet, profit and loss account and any associated notes to meet the requirements set out above.
 A note (or notes) reconciling the result and balance sheet stated in the document with the supplementary information to those shown in the audited accounts (prepared in accordance with the national accounting policies) must also be included.
 The restated financial information must be assessed by the auditor in the form of agreed procedures.

-C. Accounting requirements for the temporary transfer of a player's registration (loan)
+G3.
+Accounting requirements for the temporary transfer of a player's registration (loan)